suinleelab/AIControl.jl/README.md

 control ChIP-seq datasets*

 ## Update
 - Cleared all deprecations.
-AIControl now works with Julia 1.0  (12/07/2018).
+AIControl now works with Julia 1.0  (12/14/2018).
-- Updated some error messages (12/13/2018)
+- Updated some error messages  to better direct users (12/13/2018).

+## System recommendation
+We recommend that users run AIControl on Unix based systems such as **mac OS** or **Ubuntu**.
+While it is not impossible to run these on the Windows machines, we believe that it is far easier for you to set the pipeline up in Unix based systems.

 ## Installing utility softwares
-You may need these external softwares for running the AIControl pipeline from a `.fastq` file to a `.narrowpeak` file.
-The recommended way of installing these softwares is to use `conda`.
-Download anaconda Python distribution from [here](https://anaconda.org/anaconda/python).
+AIControl expects a sorted `.bam` file as an input and outputs a `.narrowpeak` file.
+Typically, for a brand new ChIP-seq experiment, you would start with a `.fastq` file, and you will need some external softwares for converting the `.fastq` file to a sorted `.bam` file.
+Here, we provide a list of such external softwares.
+The recommended way of installing these softwares is to use package management systems, such as `conda`.
+Please download anaconda Python distribution from [here](https://anaconda.org/anaconda/python).
 Install `anaconda` and run the following commands.
-- bowtie2: ` conda install -c bioconda bowtie2 ` for aligning your raw ChIP-seq output to the hg38 genome
+- **bowtie2**: ` conda install -c bioconda bowtie2 ` for aligning a `.fastq` file to the hg38 genome
-- samtools: ` conda install -c bioconda samtools ` for sorting alinged bam files
+- **samtools**: ` conda install -c bioconda samtools ` for sorting an alinged bam file
-- bedtools: ` conda install -c bioconda bedtools ` for converting bam files back to fastq files
+- **bedtools**: ` conda install -c bioconda bedtools ` for converting a bam file back to a fastq file (OPTIONAL for Step 3.1)

 ## Julia modules required for AIControl